digimezzo/dopamine/README.md

 # Dopamine

 Dopamine is an elegant audio player which tries to make organizing and listening to music as simple and pretty as possible.
-This version is written using Electron, Angular and Typescript.
+This version is written using Electron, Angular and Typescript and works on Windows, Linux and Mac.

 The original Dopamine (for Windows), which is written in WPF and C#, remains available <a href="https://github.com/digimezzo/dopamine-windows">here</a>.

 Dopamine icons created by <a href="https://www.itssharl.ee/">Sharlee</a>.